Transitioning to KU

 - Frequently asked questions about using benefits

-- Spouses eligible for the GI Bill/DEA
+- You are eligible for the GI Bill/DEA

 Yellow Ribbon Program funding is available for Post-9/11 GI Bill users NOT eligible for in-state tuition (i.e. those living outside Kansas while attending classes at KU).
-No need for Yellow Ribbon if you live in Kansas while attending KU.
-Apply for AFRB instead.
+No need for Yellow Ribbon if you live in Kansas while attending KU; apply for AFRB instead.

 Programs & Resources for Students